 CBD Oil UK

 We carry a selection of organic CBD oil in the UK -- third-party tested and ready to ship!
 But before you make a purchase, we'd like to tell you all about it.
 Another important thing to remember is that hemp oil is different from CBD oil.
-You should know the difference and only purchase CBD oil from a trusted source.
-At Fortune Flavours, we only use full-spectrum CBD in our CBD oils, hence providing you with the complete goodness of the hemp plant.
+You should know the difference and only purchase CBD oils from a trusted source.
+At Fortune Flavours, we only use Broad-Spectrum CBD in our CBD oils, hence providing you with the complete goodness of the hemp plant.

 What is CBD Oil?Open tab